rcnfinance/rcn-docs/docs/lend.md

 ~~~

-If the address of the oracle is equal to address '0x0' the currency is RCN, so no convertion is needed and the amount is return.
+If the address of the oracle is equal to address '0x0' the currency is RCN, so no conversion is needed and the amount is return.

 ### Cosigner